-A standard fare in France, this thick, creamy cultured cream is used like sour cream is in the USA.
+A standard fare in France, this thick, rich cultured cream is used much like sour cream.
 Crème fraîche is quite easy to culture at home and is a real treat on the table.

-Here are some reasons you might want to add this to your culturing repertoire:
+Here are some reasons to add crème fraîche to your culturing repertoire:

-It can be made into whipped cream or butter with ease since it is based in heavy cream.
+- It can be made into whipped cream or cultured butter with ease since it is based in heavy cream.

-It is great with just about everything but consider serving it with smoked salmon (instead of cream cheese) or using it to thicken pan sauces.
-Try replacing some of the butter in mashed potatoes with a bit of crême fraîche.
+Crème fraîche is great with just about everything.
+Consider serving it with smoked salmon or using it to thicken pan sauces.
+Try replacing some butter in mashed potatoes with a bit of crême fraîche.
 Add a dollop to soup, stew, or stir-fried vegetables.

 Any place you use heavy cream, sour cream, cream cheese, or even butter, use crême fraîche as a partial or full replacement.
 You can't go wrong!